 It would be 73 more years before the final resting place of the Titanic could be identified.
 On 1 September 1985, National Geographic Explorer-in-Residence Robert Ballard and French scientist Jean-Louis Michel located the shipwreck just 612km south of Newfoundland in international waters.

-ROLL CALL! ~ Do you have an Irish ancestor connected to the Titanic in some way?
+Got an Irish ancestor connected to the Titanic?